 Screen Printing

-Inkjet Printing Screen printing, also known as silk screening or serigraphy, is a versatile printing technique that involves creating a stencil (screen) and using it to apply layers of ink on a printing surface.
+Inkjet Printing Screen printing, also known as silk screening or serigraphy, is a versatile printing technique that involves creating a stencil (screen) and using it to apply layers of ink on a printing surface, suitable for printing curved, convex and non-planar objects.

 Offset Printing